Attendance

 Stage 1 – A stage 1 letter is sent when a pupil has had 5 days absence in the year advising parents/carers of the concern surrounding their child’s attendance.

-Stage 2 – A stage 2 letter is sent home when a pupil’s attendance continues to decline and a pupil has had 8 days of absence.
-Parents/carers are invited to attend a meeting with a to explore reasons for absence and to support the improvement of the pupil’s attendance.
+Stage 2 – A stage 2 letter is sent home when a pupil’s attendance continues to decline and a pupil has 8 days of absence.
+Parents/carers are invited to a meeting to explore reasons for absence and support the improvement of attendance.

-Stage 3 – When a pupil has had 10 days absence in a school year, a stage 3 letter is sent home inviting parents/carers in for an Attendance Review Meeting with the Attendance Team.
-At this stage a pupil is considered to be high risk of becoming a persistent absentee.
+Stage 3 – When a pupil has 10 days absence in a school year, a stage 3 letter is sent home inviting parents/carers in for an Attendance Review Meeting with the Attendance Team.
+At this stage a pupil is considered to be at risk of becoming a persistent absentee.

 Stage 4 – After 14 days absence the school will work closely with the Local Authority to ensure all avenues of support are offered to parents/carers and pupils.
-The Local Authority’s attendance process (Fast Track) may be used at this point.
+The Local Authority’s attendance process: Support First, may be used at this point.

 Support